Skip to Content

 2. Additional requirements to be completed by designated individuals:

-1. The program operator must certify with the appropriate university designee that they are solely responsible for ensuring full compliance with the requirements of Texas Education Code, Section 51.976 before the first day of the camp.
+1. The program operator must certify with the appropriate university designee that they are solely responsible for ensuring full compliance with the requirements of Texas Education Code (Section 51.976) before the first day of the camp.

 3. The program operator is responsible for ensuring that campus emergency procedures are followed in the event of an emergency.

-6. ADDITIONAL PROCEDURES FOR ATHLETIC SPORTS CAMPS AND INSTRUCTIONAL CLINICS
+6. ATHLETIC SPORTS CAMPS AND INSTRUCTIONAL CLINICS

 1. See A/PPS No. 08.02, Camps and Clinics for more information on Athletic sports camps and instructional clinics.